nodejs/node/doc/api/stream.markdown

 called [`buf.toString(encoding)`][] on them.
 If you want to read the data as strings, always use this method.

+Also you can disable any encoding at all with `readable.setEncoding(null)`.
+This approach is very useful if you deal with binary data or with large multi-byte strings spread out over multiple chunks.

 ```js
 var readable = getReadableStreamSomehow();
 readable.setEncoding('utf8');